ipr0310/My-serverless-endpoint/README.md

 - Node.js
 - Koa
-- serverless-http
-- Expected to be deployed on AWS lambda
+- serverless-http (App is expected to be deployed on AWS lambda)

 ### Requirements:

 - Node.js
+- AWS account
+- Serverless account

 ### How to code: